adamhinckley/Data-Structures/Data_Structures_Questions.md

 1. What is the runtime complexity of `insert`?

-    O(1) because it doesn't have to iterate over the value
+    O( log n) because it uses recursion and binary search is always log n

 2. What is the runtime complexity of `contains`?

-    O(1) because it doesn't have to iterate over the value
+    O( log n) because it uses recursion and binary search is always log n

 3. What is the runtime complexity of `get_max`?